 Bad Tank Mates

-it’s best to avoid certain species such as African cichlids, angelfish or goldfish due to potential competition around food and territorial disputes.
+It’s best to avoid certain species such as African cichlids, angelfish or goldfish due to potential competition around food and territorial disputes.
 Large aggressive fish should also be avoided as they may attack or attempt to eat the smaller Albino Bristlenose Pleco.
 Stick to large pleco species for these types of fish instead.

 Also, avoid any fish that are bottom dwellers.
 Creatures like crustaceans and shrimp will create territorial disputes.
 Some cichlid species also prefer to be at the bottom, like shell dwelling dwarf cichlids which will become aggressive towards your pleco fish.
 However, snails are perfectly safe with these plecos.
 They will not brother or attempt to eat them.